oussemabes/Devopschallenge/README.md

 This is the home page where you can add a title and author, and they will be added.
 ![Alt text](image-1.png)
 ## Set Up GitHub Actions for My React-Amplify Application
-Step 1: Create a Workflow File
+Step 1: Create a Workflow File.
-Step 2: Add a New Workflow
+Step 2: Add a New Workflow.
-Step 3: Define the Workflow in the YAML File
+Step 3: Define the Workflow in the YAML File.
-Step 4: Push the Changes
+Step 4: Push the Changes.
-Name of the file: `ci-cd.yml`
+Name of the file: `ci-cd.yml`.